Ramp Up road tour 2019

 Ramp Up is a Series of events focused on professional development for baristas, with free tech and espresso focus groups, a community spotlight and a skills-based competition.

-First prize is a Rancilio Rocky grinder, plus the buy-in cash and a ton of coffee swag!
+First prize is a Rancilio Rocky grinder plus a ton of coffee swag!

 Live in or around one of these cities?
 You will be able to click on the city once registration becomes available!